“This is something we can actually use with real-world application.”

 These investigations address concepts in biology, ecology, economics, language arts, and technology.
 In addition to developing content knowledge, students develop critical thinking skills and discover the importance of scientific investigation.

-The lessons are designed to move the learner from awareness and knowledge to challenge and action.
+The Teaching with i-Tree lessons are designed to move the learner from awareness and knowledge to challenge and action.

 Activity 1.
 Tree Benefits and Identification